Batterygrid-intern/Hanport-data-parser/README.md

 //TODO
-add dependencise and libraries that the program is built upon
+add dependencise and libraries that the program is built upon and how to install them